Welcome to Magnifico Food!

 At Christmas Eve and Christmas Day is definitely a must after dinner.

-That of the Fiasconaro family is a story that begins in the 1950s in Castelbuono, a small town in the Madonie Park in Sicily, and remains in Castelbuono.
-It's there that the brothers Fausto, Martino and Nicola have chosen to keep the headquarters - the mind and heart - of this exciting adventure of the Sicilian High Pastry.Their story starts in 1953 with Mario Fiasconaro, who over time from a small ice cream parlour in the main square of the town built a thriving business in the field of pastry and catering.
+The Fiasconaro family is a story that begins in the 1950s in Castelbuono, a small town in the Madonie Park in Sicily, and remains in Castelbuono.
+It's there that the brothers Fausto, Martino and Nicola have chosen to keep the headquarters - the mind and heart - of this exciting adventure of the Sicilian High Pastry.Their story starts in 1953 with Mario Fiasconaro, who over time from a small ice cream parlor in the main square of the town built a thriving business in the field of pastry and catering.

 The three brothers Fausto, Martino and Nicola, little more than children, were helping out in their free time, and they began to learn the business.
-In the nineties, with the generational change transformed the Fiasconaro brand into a reality known outside the borders of the island.The turning point comes from an intuition of Nicola, a talented master pastry chef, who chooses to interpret the most traditional dessert of Northern Italy, Panettone, in a Mediterranean key: a great success that changes the destiny of the company, which has not stopped since then. to grow.
-But who was able to remain herself.
+In the nineties, with the generational change transformed the Fiasconaro brand into a reality known outside the borders of the island.The turning point comes from an intuition of Nicola, a talented master pastry chef, who chooses to interpret the most traditional dessert of Northern Italy, Panettone, in a Mediterranean key: a great success that changes the destiny of the company, which has not stopped growing since then.